...

 Divorces by Year

-Between 2004 and 2014, Texas experienced fluctuations in its divorce rates.
+Between 2004 and 2014, Texas experienced fluctuations in its divorce statistics.
 For instance, there was an increase in divorces around the 2008 financial crisis, reflecting the stress economic downturns place on marriages.
 However, the general trend has been towards a gradual decline.
 The divorces per 1000 residents also mirrored these changes, providing an insight into how societal and economic changes impact marital stability.

 Year